Jacopo Philip Moretti

 Computer Science MSc student at EPFL

 Italian student currently living in Lausanne, Switzerland.
-Open for industry or research internships for spring 2026, and the summer following it.
+Open for research internships for fall 2026.

-I like programming languages, theorem provers and mathematical logic.
-I developed a particular affinity for functional programming after years of gaslighting myself into liking Rust
+I like programming languages and theorem provers.
+I developed a particular affinity for functional programming after years of gaslighting myself into liking Rust in high school.

 For two years I was Technical Manager at the student radio, Fréquence Banane, a place of which I have many fond memories and in which I learned a lot from people who knew much more than me.
 I handled the radio’s server architecture (mostly fixing Proxmox VMs when they went down), as well as planning and setting up the audio equipment for the various concerts we would organize.